microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 With this, we're wrapping up the hands-on part for this module.

-## What's next
 Congratulations!
 You have learnt the basics of SQL database in Microsoft Fabric.

-You are now ready to move on to the next exercise:
-Use Copilot with SQL database in Fabric
+You are now ready to move on to the next module: Copilot capabilities for SQL database in Microsoft Fabric.